mhausenblas/kruiser/README.md

 ### Example gRPC demo services

-The two example gRPC demo services used below here are:
+The two example gRPC [demo services/](demo-services/) used below here are:

 - A simple echo service [yages.Echo](https://github.com/mhausenblas/yages/blob/master/main.go) available via `quay.io/mhausenblas/yages:0.1.0`
 - The reference [helloworld.Greeter](https://github.com/grpc/grpc-go/blob/master/examples/helloworld/greeter_server/main.go) available via `quay.io/mhausenblas/grpc-gs:0.2`

 As a generic gRPC client we use [fullstorydev/grpcurl](https://github.com/fullstorydev/grpcurl) which you can either install locally, if you have Go installed, or as a container via the [quay.io/mhausenblas/gump:0.1](https://quay.io/repository/mhausenblas/gump?tag=0.1&tab=tags) container image.

+### Walkthroughs

-In the following, I'll walk you through how you can use the templates in [static/](static/) to set up `kruiser` in a static manner, that is, manually exposing gRPC services cluster-externally.
+In the following, I'll walk you through how you can use `kruiser` in a static manner, that is, manually exposing gRPC services cluster-externally.
 Along the way I explain how `kruiser` works.

-### Walk-throughs

 ```bash
 $ kubectl create namespace kruiser